Roads of Tang Poetry

 Roads of Tang Poetry (唐诗之路 (唐詩之路, Tángshī Zhīlù)) refers to two cultural belts in Zhejiang Province, China.
-According to the provincial government, one of the two roads stretches along Qiantang River, and the other is located in eastern Zhejiang.
+According to the provincial government, one of the two roads stretches along the Qiantang River, and the other is located in eastern Zhejiang.

 Description

-Tang poetry refers to poetry written in or around the time of or in the characteristic style of China's Tang dynasty (618-907), which is often considered as the Golden Age of Chinese poetry.
+Tang poetry refers to poetry written in or around the time of or in the characteristic style of China's Tang dynasty (618–907), which is often considered as the Golden Age of Chinese poetry.
 The two belts were named as Roads of Tang Poetry because over 448 poets out of around 2200 of Complete Tang Poems have visited the place, including such well-known poets as Li Bai, Du Fu and He Zhizhang.